Letters from Lodi

 Jerry and Bruce: The LODI RULES grower workbook utilizes up-to-date research and technology throughout the year.
-It also shows the compassion the growers have for their employees and their involvement in community.
-Consumers of today are watchful and want to be confident that the wine from the grapes grown in the Lodi area are sustainably grown.
+It also shows the compassion the growers have for their employees and their involvement in the community.
+Consumers of today are watchful and want to be confident that the wine from the grapes grown in the Lodi area is sustainably grown.

 Heather Pyle Lucas: There is no doubt that thinking about what you are doing in the field and how it affects all related organisms leads is beneficial to the planet.
 Farmers are by nature stewards and plan to do no harm.
-Well researched and articulated documents such as LODI RULES helps those in the trenches understand what changes he or she can make to lessen the impacts of farming and even improve things for the next generation.
+Well-researched and articulated documents such as LODI RULES helps those in the trenches understand what changes he or she can make to lessen the impacts of farming and even improve things for the next generation.

 What is one of the biggest challenges when working with sustainable “rules"?

 Sue and Rodney Tipton: Probably the most challenging piece of the process is for the newcomer just beginning to implement the program.
-It takes time to understand and prepare for the required practices, the measures and finally certification.
+It takes time to understand and prepare for the required practices, the measures, and finally certification.
 The good news is that there are a number of knowledgeable people in Lodi to help the novice get underway.

 Markus Niggli: The sheer amount of time it takes to report all your practices.
-You can easily fill three full binders with paper, write a lot of reports and and document strategies.
+You can easily fill three full binders with paper, write a lot of reports, and document strategies.
 Smaller wineries really work hard on changing their vineyards and spend a lot of time with it.
 There is also the money aspect.
 Just to participate in the program costs a good amount of money.

 What's one thing you wish the public knew more about sustainable winegrowing?

 Jerry and Bruce Fry: That wine grape growing is no easy task.
 There are so many variables, and we are constantly faced with new and changing issues, from the invasion of new foreign pests and diseases, variable weather patterns, shortages of water and crop materials, to lack of labor to accomplish certain tasks in a timely fashion.
 And, of course, the grower has little to say about the price for his or her product to obtain a fair return for effort and costs expended.
-What we wish the public knew was that they can be confident that the wines coming from Lodi wine grapes are some of the best in the world, and that their production is under the most stringent regulations in the world.
+What we wish the public knew was that they can be confident that the wines coming from Lodi wine grapes are some of the best in the world and that their production is under the most stringent regulations in the world.
 Lodi wines are probably the most undervalued in the marketplace.

-Heather Pyle Lucas: I wish the public understood that sustainable programs like LODI RULES are not “organic minus” but rather the future of farming where workers, finances, water, air and the fruit all can be respected and honored.
+Heather Pyle Lucas: I wish the public understood that sustainable programs like LODI RULES are not “organic minus” but rather the future of farming where workers, finances, water, air, and the fruit all can be respected and honored.
 Some consumers think that because sustainable certification allows all to participate while organic has strict black and white metrics, that sustainable is not as rigorous.
 Nothing could be further from the truth.
-Trust a sustainable certification to validate a farmers commitment to a healthy planet and healthy fruit.
+Trust a sustainable certification to validate a farmer's commitment to a healthy planet and healthy fruit.